Vietnam.vn - Nền tảng quảng bá Việt Nam

 He asked why the work was not named after him but instead named after Tran Van Khe, Trung Duc replied: "Because I wanted the work to have a place among the masses, that's why I did it that way at first.
 Only when it was popularized did I think about copyright."

 So after 49 years, the song "Going to Huong Pagoda" was composed once again.
-Luckily, the Van Nghe editorial office was given the original work by musician Nguyen Ngoc Oanh, otherwise where would we find the author Tran Van Khe in the middle of this Huong Pagoda festival?
+Luckily, the Van Nghe editorial office received the original work from musician Nguyen Ngoc Oanh, otherwise, where would we find the author Tran Van Khe in the middle of this Huong Pagoda festival?

 People's Artist Trung Duc "owes" Professor Tran Van Khe an apology